A Scoping Review of Mixed Initiative Visual Analytics in the Automation Renaissance: Results: An Integrated Taxonomy for Mixed-Initiative VA

 \subsection{Shared Analytic Task}

 In mixed-initiative systems, {\textbf{{humans}}} and {\textbf{{artificial agents}}} make decisions and take actions to contribute to a {\textbf{{shared~task}}}.
 Understanding these shared tasks and analytic goals is critical to delineating the roles and interactions between the agents.
-This is synanymous to \emph{defining the target of analysis}, the first step identified by \citet{perez2022a} for designing mixed-initiative visual analytic systems.
-To frame these shared analytic tasks, we draw inspiration from established models of visual analytics (e.g., \cite{perez2022a,keim2008visual}), which emphasizes the interplay between four major components (Table~\ref{tab:mi-shared-task}): data, models, and visualizations that support knowledge generation and decision making.
+This is synonymous with \emph{defining the target of analysis}, the first step identified by \cite{perez2022a} for designing mixed-initiative visual analytic systems.
+To frame these shared analytic tasks, we draw inspiration from established models of visual analytics (e.g., \cite{perez2022a,keim2008visual}), which emphasizes the interplay between four major components: data, models, visualizations, and knowledge/decisions.